What is a Colorado Registered Agent?

 The primary responsibility of a registered agent in Colorado is to accept important legal notices and tax documents and then forward them to the appropriate person in the business.

-Who can be a registered agent in Colorado?
+Who can be a registered agent for an LLC in Colorado?

 A registered agent in Colorado can be any resident of the state who is 18 years or older, a registered Colorado domestic business entity, or a foreign business entity authorized to do business in the state.
 An entity may not be its own agent.

-A Registered Agent can be changed by submitting the Statement of Change form, along with the filing fee to the Secretary of State.
+A Registered Agent can be changed by submitting the Statement of Change form, along with the filing fee, to the Colorado Secretary of State.

 Is a registered agent liable for the actions of the business?